lukso-network/docs/docs/learn/smart-contract-developers/create-lsp7-token.md

 </Tabs>

-If you have not yet setup the LUKSO networks and private keys in HardHat, please check out the previous [Getting Started](./getting-started.md) guide for smart contract developers.
+If you have not yet setup the LUKSO networks and private keys in Hardhat, please check out the previous [Getting Started](./getting-started.md) guide for smart contract developers.
 If you set up the Hardhat configuration, you can execute the deployment script using the following command:

 ```bash
 npx hardhat --network luksoTestnet run scripts/deployMyCustomToken.ts